CliMA/ClimateMachine.jl/docs/src/Utilities/MoistThermodynamics.md

     T = saturation_adjustment(e_int, ρ, q_t, T_init);
     q_l, q_i = phase_partitioning_eq(T, ρ, q_t);
 ```
-here, `ρ` is the density of the moist air, `T_init` is an initial temperature guess for the saturation adjustment iterations, and the internal energy `e_int = E_tot - KE - geopotential` is the total energy `E_tot` minus kinetic energy `KE` and potential energy `geopotential` (all energies per unit mass).
+here, `ρ` is the density of the moist air, `T_init` is an initial temperature guess for the saturation adjustment iterations, and the internal energy `e_int = e_tot - KE - geopotential` is the total energy `e_tot` minus kinetic energy `KE` and potential energy `geopotential` (all energies per unit mass).
 No changes to the "right-hand sides" of the dynamical equations are needed for a moist dynamical core that supports clouds, as long as they do not precipitate.
 Additional source-sink terms arise from precipitation.

 Schematically, the workflow in such a core would look as follows:
 ```julia